export(

 APPLE_ID |

-macOS | Apple ID for notarization |
+macOS | Apple ID email used for notarization |

 APPLE_APP_SPECIFIC_PASSWORD |

-macOS | App-specific password for notarization |
+macOS | App-specific password from appleid.apple.com

 APPLE_TEAM_ID |